ntsmk/voicemail-urgency-detection/README.md

 ## 🚀 What is this?

-- Convert voicemails to text using Google Speech-to-Text (or existing transcripts).
-- Analyze transcriptions using NLP to detect urgency.
+- Analyze voicemail transcriptions using NLP to detect urgency.
-- Fine-tune a machine learning model with Google Vertex AI.
+- Fine-tune a machine learning model with Google Vertex AI for more acurate detection.
-- Build an API endpoint using Flask or FastAPI to serve predictions.

 ---